Gophers men's basketball builds a growing Southern California presence

 "It felt really good to be able to play in front of my family at the next level," Henley said.
 "It was a great experience for me."

-But the U's recruiting base continues to be established in the Sunshine state, especially recently after the signing of Riverside 7-foot, five-star center Dennis Evans III.
+But the U's recruiting base continues to be established in the Golden State, especially recently after the signing of Riverside 7-foot, five-star center Dennis Evans III.

 "Marcus did a great job and was the lead on Dennis and Jaden building relationships," Johnson said.
 "I think with the Big Ten expanding out West with UCLA and USC coming into the mix, we can go into a home on the West Coast, and you can talk Big Ten basketball.
 It's not odd. … It's a little bit more realistic than it was before."